L4Re/l4re.org/src/use-cases/s32g-emmc/index.rst

 ``hw_devices.io`` is the hardware device configuration of the S32G, as found `here <https://github.com/kernkonzept/io/tree/master/io/configs/plat-s32g/hw_devices.io>`_.

-``vbus.io`` creates a virtual bus for the emmc drvier, using this content:
+``vbus.io`` creates a virtual bus for the emmc driver, using this content:

 .. sourcecode:: lua